erikdao/matprisnu/README.md

 ## Development Logs

+**April 20, 2023**
+- Stores and categories data are ingested from JSON to PostgreSQL.
+Next step is to make sense of the products data.
+Initial analysis so that, even within Coop, each product item might have slightly different schema, making it more complicated to unify products.

 **April 19, 2023**
 - Started development of the `data-ingestion` package.
 It loads scrapped data (e.g., from JSON files or MongoDB database), transforms the schemas and save the results to PostgreSQL database for further analytics.